Professional brand and networking Building Your Personal Brand

 The Career Effect

 When the amygdala sends out danger signals, it releases stress chemicals like cortisol.
-This essentially silences the Prefrontal Cortex (PFC)—the smart part of your brain in charge of planning and seeing long-term benefits (like getting a better job).
+This silences the Prefrontal Cortex (PFC)—the smart part of your brain in charge of planning and seeing long-term benefits (like getting a better job).
 The simple, panicked voice yelling, "Hide!
 Stay safe!" overpowers the smart voice that knows your work has value.
 This is why experts feel awkward posting and people changing careers feel like they are faking it.
+The career cost is measurable: CareerBuilder found that 54% of employers have rejected candidates because of a poor online presence.

 Why a Quick Fix Works